rsingh-ind/FlexClone_Artifact_Eval/README.md

 user.c_1:
 0000   11 00 00 00 00 00 00 00                            ........
 ```
-- In above output, parent has two key-value pairs.
+- In the above output, the parent has two key-value pairs.
-	- `c_0` is key corresponding first child and `0F` is the inode number of the child file (in hexadecimal).
+	- `c_0` is the key corresponding to the first child, and `0F` is the inode number of the child file (in hexadecimal).
- 	- `c_1` is key corresponding second child and `11` is the inode number of the child file (in hexadecimal).
+ 	- `c_1` is the key corresponding to the second child, and `11` is the inode number of the child file (in hexadecimal).
  	- Note: Inode numbers of child files `c1` and `c2`can be found using `# ls -i c1` and `# ls -i c2` commands

- - Let's print the extended attributes stored in first child file, `c1`
+ - Let us print the extended attributes stored in the first child file, `c1`
 ```
 /flexclone# xattr -l c1